|Nutrition Facts (per serving)|

 Memphis mops, like most barbecue mops, are made with vinegar and some seasoning.
 Vinegar is used as the mop base when you want to tenderize the meat, as you do when smoking ribs.
 The seasonings match the rib rub.

 The tool you use to apply a mop sauce looks like a miniature kitchen mop.
 The cotton fibers of the little mop head hold just enough of the liquid mop to apply it to the meat.
 You don't want to disturb the spice rub on the meat, and having the same spices in the mop sauce ensures you are adding some back.
 Another option is to use a spray bottle, which is far less likely to disturb your spice rub.
 This works best if your spices are all well-ground so they don't clog the sprayer.
 You can process your spice rub in a clean coffee grinder to get them well-pulverized.

-- Combine all ingredients in a large jar and shake to combine.
+Combine all ingredients—apple cider vinegar, water, Memphis rub, and barbecue sauce (if using)—in a large jar and shake to combine.
 This mop will settle, so shake it each time before using.

 - Apply mop to meat during the smoking process.

 - If you are using a little cotton mop, it's best to place some of the mop sauce in a separate dish to use each time.
 This prevents transferring bacteria to the main container of mop sauce.
 Using a spray bottle prevents this problem.